Sophia-0212/LargeFileUpload-Learning/README.md

 # Big File Upload Tutorial 🎉

-This project is a tutorial for implementing large file uploads using a分片上传并合并 method. 😃
+This project is a tutorial for implementing large file uploads using a method of slicing and merging. 😃

 **Key Features**:
 - 📄 File slicing.